nicolasromerorodriguez/Connect4/README.md

 # Connect4
 A java project that recreates the connect 4 tabletop game using various design patterns
+### Install
+Open the project in NetBeans 14+ with the Java JDK 20+ or the equivalent process in other IDEs and enjoy the connection.

-## Design patterns used in the project
+### Design patterns used in the project
 - Singleton
 - Command
 - Memento